My Fibroid Clinic

 What are the different types of uterine fibroids?

-The type of fibroids you have is determined by their location in the uterus.
-During a routine pelvic exam, your OBGYN can assess the size and shape of your uterus.
-An enlarged or irregularly shaped uterus often suggests the presence of fibroids.
-To precisely identify the type of fibroids, your physician will perform several tests.
+The type of fibroids you have is determined by their specific location in or around the uterine wall.
+During a routine pelvic exam, your OBGYN can evaluate the uterus for any abnormalities.
+An enlarged or irregularly shaped uterus may indicate the presence of fibroids.
+To identify the exact type and location, your physician may order further imaging tests such as ultrasounds or MRIs.

 Types Of Fibroids